matthewpalmer/Locksmith/README.md

 Please refer to the [Keychain Services Reference](https://developer.apple.com/library/ios/documentation/Security/Reference/keychainservices/) for full information on what each of the attributes mean and what they can do.

-> Certificates, keys, and identities are coming soon—it’s just a matter of translating the `kSec...` constants!
+> Certificates, keys, and identities are possible—it’s just a matter of translating the `kSec...` constants!

 #### `GenericPasswordSecureStorable`